TeMarama/NickName73/README.md

 <div align="center">
   <h3 align="center">
-    Im creator of some NiTiS items.
-I most uses C#.
+    I'm the creator of some NiTiS items.
+I mostly use C#.
 You can visit my
     <a href="https://nickname73.github.io/NickName73">official website</a>
   </h3>
 </div>